A Real-time Wallet to China

 probably because the payment instrument statistics (footnote 1) are difficult to reconcile with the payment system statistics due to e.g. overlaps, making tabulation difficult

-I believe prior to 2018, there was no/little interoperability between different digital wallet brands.
-Digital wallets connected directly with commercial banks through bilaterals until PBOC required them to clear and settle through a NUCC.
+I believe prior to 2018 digital wallets connected directly with commercial banks through bilaterals until PBOC required them to set up and clear and settle through NUCC.

 Figure 1 calculations: